Intel-BMC/openbmc/README.md

 ### Can I upstream/release code from this repository?

-It very much depends on the component.
+It depends on the component.
 While in general the answer ends up being "yes", prior approval should be granted, as this repo contains future facing capabilities that may not have been announced yet.
 Please email OpenBMC.Support@intel.com to discuss.
 Appropriate licenses will be applied to